-Wouldn’t it be great if we could just tell our immune system to stop attacking our thyroid gland and our body, and that we are actually relatively safe in this unsafe world?
+Wouldn’t it be great if we could just tell our immune systems to stop attacking our thyroid glands and bodies, and that we are actually relatively safe in this unsafe world?
 However, rather than repeating mantras and telling yourself that you are safe (though I always love those), the key is to communicate to your body in a language that it will understand.

 In simple terms, you must eliminate the things that make your immune system believe that you need to conserve your body and resources.

 In my work, I’ve found that there is often a combination of triggers that has fueled Hashimoto’s, and that a trigger can be anything that has the potential to stress the body or mind, upset the gut barrier, or clog up our detox pathways.